-DECISIO NON PROJECT: Warburton Mountain Bike Destination Decision under section 8B(3)(a) of the Environment Effects Act 1 978 Assessm ent through an environment effects statement (EES) under the Environment Eff d, for the reasons set out in the attached Reasons for Decision. ects Act 1978 Procedu es and requirements under section 8B(5) of the Environment Effects Act 1978 and the I dures and requirements applying to the EES process, in accordance with both linisterial guidelines for assessment of environmental effects under the Enviro Ministerial Guidelines), are as follows. pro ass EES is to document the investigation and avoidance of potential environmenta posed project, including for any relevant alternatives (such as trail realignment potated environmental mitigation and management measures.
-In particular, the ress: ts), as well as a Effects on biodiversity and ecological values within and near the site inc vegetation; ecological communities and species of flora and fauna listed u and Fauna Guarantee Act 1988, Environment Protection and Biodiversity Act 1999; and other habitats or protected species; nder the Flora b Effects on surface and groundwater hydrology, quality and aquatic ecolo near the project site; gy within and с Effects on Aboriginal and non-Aboriginal cultural heritage values in the project site, based on field surveys to verify the findings of any desktop stu d Effects on the land uses of the site and surrounding areas; e Effects on land stability and erosion related to the construction and op project; eration of the f.
-Effects of project construction and operation on amenity, including incre and potential air quality, visual amenity and noise effects on nearby sensi (especially residents); g Positive and adverse socio-economic effects, at local and regional scale generated by the project, including impacts on the capacity of loca infrastructure; and h Potential cumulative impacts and benefits in relation to any other existir projects or tourism developments in the area. ng or planned req dep matters to be investigated and documented in the EES will be set out in der irrements prepared by the Department of Environment, Land, Water and artment).
-Draft scoping requirements will be exhibited for 15 business da iment, before being finalised and then issued by the Minister for Planning.
-Planning (the req env The level of detail of investigation for the EES studies should be consistent with the scoping requirements issued for this project and be adequate to inform an assessment of the potential environmental effects (and their acceptability) of the project and any relevant alternatives, in the context of the Ministerial Guidelines.
-The proponent is to prepare and submit to the department a draft EES study program to inform the preparation of scoping requirements. pro The department is to convene an inter-agency technical reference group (TRG) to advise the proponent and the department, as appropriate, on scoping and adequacy of the EES studies during the preparation of the EES, as well as coordination with statutory approval processes. proponent is to prepare and submit to the department its proposed EES consul sulting the public and engaging with stakeholders during the preparation of the completed to the satisfaction of the department, the EES consultation plan is to be implemented by the proponent, having regard to advice from the department and the TRG.
+DECISION ON PROJECT: Warburton Mountain Bike Destination Dec ision un ider section 8B(3)(a) of the Environment Effects Act 1978 through an environment effects statement (EES) under the Environment Effects Act 1978 for the reasons set out in the attached Reasons for Decision.
+Proc cedures and requirements under section 8B(5) of the Environment Effects Act 1978 and the Mini ires and requirements applying to the EES process, in accordance with both section 8B(5) isterial guidelines for assessment of environmental effects under the Environment Effects inisterial Guidelines), are as follows. (i) propos ES is to document the investigation and avoidance of potential environmental effects of the sed project, including for any relevant alternatives (such as trail realignments), as well as iated environmental mitigation and management measures.
+In particular, the EES should ss: a.
+Effects on biodiversity and ecological values within and near the site including: native vegetation; ecological communities and species of flora and fauna listed under the Flora and Fauna Guarantee Act 1988, Environment Protection and Biodiversity Conservation Act 1999 ; and other habitats or protected species; b.
+Effects on surface and groundwater hydrology, quality and aquatic ecology within and near the project site; c.
+Effects on Aboriginal and non-Aboriginal cultural heritage values in the vicinity of the project site, based on field surveys to verify the findings of any desktop studies; d.
+Effects on the land uses of the site and surrounding areas; e.
+Effects on land stability and erosion related to the construction and operation of the project; f.
+Effects of project construction and operation on amenity, including increases in traffic and potential air quality, visual amenity and noise effects on nearby sensitive receptors (especially residents); g.
+Positive and adverse socio-economic effects, at local and regional scales, potentially generated by the project, including impacts on the capacity of local community infrastructure; and h.
+Potential cumulative impacts and benefits in relation to any other existing or planned projects or tourism developments in the area. (ii) require depart The matters to be investigated and documented in the EES will be set out in detail in scoping equirements prepared by the Department of Environment, Land, Water and Planning (the department).
+Draft scoping requirements will be exhibited for 15 business days for public comment, before being finalised and then issued by the Minister for Planning. (iii) The level of detail of investigation for the EES studies should be consistent with the scoping requirements issued for this project and be adequate to inform an assessment of the potential environmental effects (and their acceptability) of the project and any relevant alternatives, in the context of the Ministerial Guidelines. (iv) 1928 e proponent is to prepare and submit to the department a draft EES study program to inform e preparation of scoping requirements. (v) propor The department is to convene an inter-agency technical reference group (TRG) to advise the proponent and the department, as appropriate, on scoping and adequacy of the EES studies during the preparation of the EES, as well as coordination with statutory approval processes. (vi) oponent is to prepare and submit to the department its proposed EES consultation plan for Iting the public and engaging with stakeholders during the preparation of the EES.
+Once completed to the satisfaction of the department, the EES consultation plan is to be implemented by the proponent, having regard to advice from the department and the TRG.